euzu/m3u-filter/README.md

 When you define credentials for a `target`, ensure that this target has `output` format  `xtream`or `m3u`.

-The `proxy` property can be `reverse`or `redirect`. `reverse` means the streams are going through m3u-filter, `redirect` means the streams are comming from your provider.
+The `proxy` property can be `reverse`or `redirect`. `reverse` means the streams are going through tuliprox, `redirect` means the streams are comming from your provider.

-If you use `https` you need a ssl terminator. `m3u-filter` does not support https traffic.
+If you use `https` you need a ssl terminator. `tuliprox` does not support https traffic.

-If you use a ssl-terminator or proxy in front of m3u-filter you can set a `path` to make the configuration of your proxy simpler.
+If you use a ssl-terminator or proxy in front of tuliprox you can set a `path` to make the configuration of your proxy simpler.
 For example you use `nginx` as your reverse proxy.

 `api-proxy.yml`